 Aquatica Orlando: What Are the Must-Do Attractions?

 What makes Aquatica Orlando different from other water parks are the live animals you can observe on some of the attractions.
 Loggerhead Lane (no height requirement) is a lazy river that travels through underwater tunnels where you can view tropical fish; the Reef Plunge slide (42″ minimum height) goes directly through pool with Commerson’s dolphins, leopard sharks, and other cold-water fish.
 There’s also a viewing area if you aren’t quite ready to take the plunge.

-For thrills, head to Orlando’s tallest drop slides at Ihu’s Breakaway Falls (48” height requirement) or the world’s tallest dueling race slide, Riptide Race (42” height requirement).
+Families with older kids and teens will find plenty of high-octane thrills.
+For serious adrenaline, head to Orlando’s tallest drop slides at Ihu’s Breakaway Falls (48” height requirement) or the world’s tallest dueling race slide, Riptide Race (42” height requirement).
 Your family can also face off against one another on the Taumata Racer (42” height requirement) competitive mat ride or take on Roa’s Rapids (no height requirement), a high-speed not-so-lazy river.

 Add-On Experiences at Aquatica Orlando